Premier League announces 36 new coronavirus cases

-The Premier League has announced 36 new COVID-19 cases among players and staff at top-flight clubs.

-Results were released on Monday following two rounds of testing carried out between January 4 and 10; those found to be positive will self-isolate for a period of 10 days.
+Results were released on Tuesday (AEDT) after two rounds of testing carried out between January 4 and 10; those found to be positive will self-isolate for a period of 10 days.

 The number is a slight decrease on the 40 coronavirus cases which were discovered between December 28 and January 3.